Lemonade Seeks IPO As Public Benefit Corp. (Pending:LMND)

 The firm provides a fully digitized insurance information and coverage purchasing service for renters and homeowners insurance categories.

-LMND is a Public Benefit Corporation which may impact how management manages the firm’s financial activities potentially impacting shareholder profits.
+LMND is a public benefit corporation which may impact how management manages the firm's financial activities potentially impacting shareholder profits.

 When we learn more about the IPO's pricing and valuation assumptions, I'll provide a final opinion.